 SCOR is lessee of its head office which is located at 1, avenue Général de Gaulle, 92074 Paris La Défense (district of Puteaux - 92800).
 The SCOR building, of more than 30,000 m2 of office space, is held by Compagnie La Lucette since 2006.
 Neither the sale of the building from KanAm to Compagnie La Lucette in 2006, nor the recent acquisition of Compagnie La Lucette by Icade, a French REIT, resulted in any change in the terms of the lease that had been signed by SCOR and KanAm when the property was sold to KanAm in 2003.
 This lease was signed for a nine-year term and for an annual rent reduced in 2010 to EUR 12.9 million as a result of the recent ICC index variation.
 Under this lease and in addition to the usual guarantees, KanAm requested financial guarantees based on the financial rating of SCOR and the term of the lease, the benefit of which was transferred to Compagnie La Lucette.
 For more information on these guarantees, refer to Appendix A - Unconsolidated corporate financial statements of SCOR SE, Note 15 - Analysis of commitments given and received.
-The Group leases space separate from its head office for the purpose of safeguarding its data storage facilities in case of parties as part of its investment management business.
+The Group leases space separate from its head office for the purpose of safeguarding its data storage facilities in case of emergency.

+The Group owns offices in Milan (Italy), Singapore, and now in Madrid (Spain), where its local entities and subsidiaries have their corporate offices, and the remainder of the space is leased to third parties as part of its investment management business.
 The Group leases office space for its other business locations.
 SCOR believes that the Group's offices are adequate for its current needs and following the integration of Revios and Converium, has combined under one roof its various local entities in each of the countries in which the Group operates.
 In 2009, SCOR committed to acquire a 6,000 m2-building which will be the Cologne Hub head office at the end of 2011.